Local’s Guide to San Diego

 Here’s your to-do list for San Diego, whether you have just a day or a whole long weekend to play with

 For decades, visitors came to San Diego for its always fair weather, sparkling beaches, and SeaWorld.
 If you wanted a cool West Coast city playground, though, you went to San Francisco or L.A.
 But that’s no longer the case.
 Both border town and edgy Pacific Rim city of the future, San Diego has an immigrant population infusing its neighborhoods with new flavors and attitudes.
-Will you find gorgeous beaches, surfer dudes, and Shamu?
+Will you find gorgeous beaches and surfer dudes?
 Of course.
 But they no longer define San Diego.

 Where to Eat and Drink